evkx/evkx.github.io/content/models/mercedes/eqc/EQC_400_4MATIC/_index.md

 Mercedes-EQ EQC 400 4MATIC has an all-wheel drive system supported by two motors.
 One on each axle.

-The Adaptive Air Suspension suspension has a fixed height but an damping adjustment.
+The Adaptive Air Suspension suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 97 mm.
 ### Steering

 Dynamic steering is standard on Mercedes-EQ EQC 400 4MATIC.
 Dynamic steering varies the steering ratio as a function of driving speed.
+### Brakes

 Regenerative braking is available in several modes.
 The most efficient is automatic regen.
 In this mode, the car coasts when possible and use regenerative braking when it needs to reduce speed.
 You can also enable one-pedal driving.